 Lies Can Ruin Lives: We Don’t Do Enough to Punish False Accusers

 Sometimes, they lie.
 Filing a police report for a serious criminal offense, including rape, demands a response from the authorities.
 They have a legal obligation to take the claim seriously and commence an investigation.
 The tactics officers and detectives employ against those accused of rape or other sexual offense can overturn lives and drag good names through the social media mud.
 The accusation, for many, is a career killer and reputation slayer.
-Our Utah criminal defense attorneys see it happen all too often.
+Our Salt Lake City criminal defense lawyers see it happen all too often.

 Compulsive Liar Makes 11 False Rape Claims